 where C is the new speckle contrast, C0 is the old speckle contrast, Δλ is the spectrum bandwidth and σ is the surface roughness.
 Combining this equation and the one for the coherence length, we reach the following conclusions: low temporal coherence ⇔ high Δλ⇔ low speckle, while high temporal coherence ⇔ low Δλ⇔ high speckle.

-Now that we have made the concept of coherence clear, we include a table with the characteristics of the 3 main light sources used in fiber optics: LEDs, lasers and SLEDs (see our previous article about SLEDs).
+Now that we have made the concept of coherence clear, we include a table with the characteristics of the 3 main light sources used in fiber optics: LED light sources, lasers and SLED light sources (see our previous article about SLEDs).
 Notice that the temporal coherence automatically determines the bandwidth and the speckle, but we list all the three: